-You might want to make yourself look a more attractive, or even sexy, depending on how you see yourself in the mirror.
+Your weight loss goal might be that you want to make yourself look more attractive, or even sexy, depending on how you see yourself in the mirror.
 Every day the media is constantly reminding us about the importance of physical fitness and beauty.

 Let’s face it, we are initially more attracted to people who look good with a toned body who are neither obese nor stick-thin.
 You may be looking for new friends, new business associates, or a new partner.
 Then again, you may simply be concerned about your overall health.

 The quest to be healthy inside and out is the goal that many aim for.
 It can be as simple as burning more calories than you consume on a daily basis, yet it seems few people ever achieve the fit and trim bodies they so badly desire.

 Related reading: Weight Loss vs. Fat Loss.
 Which is Best?

 You might think that by jumping on the latest celebrity endorsed fad diet or taking slimming pills, you would lose weight fast.
 That is simply not true.
 It takes a certain amount of consistency and discipline to effectively lose weight and keep it off.
 Taking shortcuts is counterproductive.

 Here are 7 tips on how to set attainable weight loss goals:

 1. Learn to commit.
 Regardless of the stresses of the day never break your regimen.
 Every now and then you’ll probably end up getting tempted to eat a greasy burger or pig out at the corporate buffet, but just remember to pick yourself up and get back on track.
 Throwing in the towel at the first obstacle will not do.

 Related reading: How to Get Motivated to Lose Weight?